Justin Rose wins at Pebble Beach to end 4-year drought

 That was enough for officials to halt play — the ninth and 15th greens at Monterey Peninsula were the problems — on all three courses in the rotation.
 Rose returned Sunday morning and made what then was a 7-foot birdie putt.

+What would have been the odds of him winning if golf balls — his and others — were not blowing around at that point?

+“It hurts them considerably.
+Yeah, that was a break,” Rose said.
+“I guess if you are out here long enough on tour, occasionally you catch a good break.
+So that was a good one.”

-He played those final 10 holes in 6 under for a 65 to take the lead, and then a pivotal eagle-birdie stretch with the wind at his back at Pebble on Sunday afternoon in the final round gave him a cushion.
+He played those final 10 holes in 6 under for a 65 to take the lead, and then a pivotal stretch Sunday evening gave him a cushion.
+Rose took it from there, a masterclass weekend of iron play and great putting.

 Denny McCarthy was two shots behind when play resumed and had birdie chances on the 16th and 17th that he couldn’t covert.
 He wound up with a 64 and finished four shots behind, along with Keith Mitchell (68) and Peter Malnati (69).